 I want to address your comment about “secretly wanting him to fail.”
 First of all, when he does fail, you are probably going to feel guilty for thinking that.
 I’m here to tell you not to.
 You didn’t cause it just because you thought about it.
 Again, that is magical thinking.
 He will hang himself and it is entirely his fault and has nothing to do with you.
 I too feel sorry for his stepchildren.

 I have two pieces of advice to give you:

 The definition of scot-free means “without suffering any punishment or injury.”
-He will have hard times again-maybe even worse than he did with you.
+Yes, the ex-husband got remarried.
+But, that doesn’t mean he won’t have hard times again-maybe even worse than he did with you.
 That doesn’t sound like scot-free to me.
 Which leads me to my next piece of advice:

 Especially since you have no children with him, you can walk away “scot-free!” and never have to deal with him again.
 That is a beautiful thing for you.
 Now is the time to drop the past and focus on today.
 Focus on building the life you want.
 That might mean a career, a hobby, a passion, a new group of friends, your family, and even a new love interest.
 Have the time of your life!
 You deserve it.

 And who said you will never have a family??
 I don’t want to hear that.
 Adoption is always an option if you are too old to have children.
 By the way, I have a friend who had children biologically at 45 and 47.
 I also have a friend who had a surrogate and had a baby at age 51.
 So there!
 Life can be so wonderful if you focus on the right things.